Rev. John Hugh Smyth Pigott, His Claim, Prophecy and End4 Comments | February 2012

 It was stated earlier that the immediate reaction to Pigott’s false claim was one of anger and violence from those who heard it initially, making it impossible for him to remain in London.
 Indeed, the police had warned him that should another such situation arise where there was a breach of peace, he would be arrested and prosecuted.
 Already then, there were warnings of humiliation and ignominy.

-Pigott then moved to Spaxton, in East England, where Agapemone’s founder Henry Prince had built a house fashioned like a church and palace, stretching over a large area, with adjoining plots and houses which were used as offices and residencies for his followers.
+Pigott then moved to Spaxton, in West England, where Agapemone’s founder Henry Prince had built a house fashioned like a church and palace, stretching over a large area, with adjoining plots and houses which were used as offices and residencies for his followers.
 The colony’s name “Agapemone” means ‘Abode of Love’.
 Enclosed by four walls it was far away from the city, and considered to be the safest place for Pigott to reside.

 In accordance with its name ‘Abode of Love’, the colony propagated complete sexual freedom.
 According to researchers, the followers of Agapemone became the prey of generic complacency, misguidance and aberrance.
 Pigott spent his remaining years here, cut off from the world.
 He would sometimes go abroad but on his return, he would lock himself away in this fortress where no unauthorised personnel were allowed to enter.
 Whenever colony members entered the village to buy provisions, they would be surrounded by various newspaper representatives vying for sensational titbits regarding the licentiousness and profligacy occurring inside Agapemone’s walls.
 That is why it was considered a bad omen for followers to go outside.
 Pigott, however, remained enclosed in this colony.
 Researchers have commented that after the move to Spaxton; ‘the flamboyant Messiah of Clapton became the quiet, gentle pastor at Spaxton,’ and that: